MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Out-String.md

 # Out-String

 ## SYNOPSIS
-Sends objects to the host as a string.
+Outputs input objects as a strings.

 ## SYNTAX